celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 The contract defines a struct _Item that stores information about each NFT being sold, including its status (active, sold, or cancelled), the NFT contract address, the current owner of the NFT, the creator of the NFT, the token ID, and the price.

-The sellItem function allows users to sell their NFTs by passing in the URI of the NFT, the price, and the NFT contract address.
+The 'sellItem' function allows users to sell their NFTs by passing in the URI of the NFT, the price, and the NFT contract address.
 The function first checks that the price is greater than 0, that the user has paid the minting cost (specified in mintingCost), that the NFT contract address is valid, and that the URI is not empty.

 If these conditions are met, the function creates a new _Item struct with the provided information and adds it to the Items mapping with a new item ID.
 It also increments the createdPerWallet mapping for the user who created the item and mints the NFT to the contract address.
 The function then emits an Item event with the relevant information.